sara1989mohammadi/tutorial-dotnet/README.md

 **Answer:**
 The First() method always expects at least one element in the result set.
 If there isn't any element in the result, First() returns an exception.
 While FirstOrDefault() is compatible with a result set having 0 elements, it does not throw any exception.

+**Q #69)What is garbage collection in C#?**

+**Answer:**
+Garbage collection is the process of freeing up memory that is captured by unwanted objects.
+When you create a class object, automatically some memory space is allocated to the object in the heap memory.
+Now, after you perform all the actions on the object, the memory space occupied by the object becomes waste.
+It is necessary to free up memory.
+Garbage collection happens in three cases:

+If the occupied memory by the objects exceeds the pre-set threshold value.

+If the garbage collection method is called

+If your system has low physical memory

+**Q #70) What is a managed and unmanaged code?**

+**Answer:**
+Managed code lets you run the code on a managed CLR runtime environment in the .NET framework.

+Managed code runs on the managed runtime environment than the operating system itself.

+Benefits: Provides various services like a garbage collector, exception handling, etc.

+Unmanaged code is when the code doesn’t run on CLR, it is an unmanaged code that works outside the .NET framework.

+They don’t provide services of the high-level languages and therefore, run without them.
+Such an example is C++.